CIA-Oceanix/ocean4dvarnet/docs/contributing/fork.md

 With this configuration, you can still fetch updates from the upstream repository but won’t be able to accidentally push changes to it.

-More informations by following [this section](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository).
+More informations by following [this section of the tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository).